Is your speech very hard to understand, or are you unable to talk because of a nerve or muscle problem?

 When paralysis makes it hard to talk, it can feel like your voice is cut off from your thoughts.
 The Connect-One Clinical Study is testing a brain-computer interface (BCI), called Connexus® BCI, to see if it can help rebuild the link between what you want to say and your ability to speak.

-Participants can help shape a future where they, and countless others, can communicate, use a computer, and live more independently.
+As one of the first participants, your feedback can help shape a future where you, and countless others, can communicate and live more independently.

 A female Paradromics team member looking into a microscope to inspect the Paradromics Brain-Computer Interface